get-wrecked/react-code-excersize/README.md

 ### Requirements
 - List all video objects using our video player
 - A user should bee able to play the individual videos within the feed
-- A user should be able to view a single video within its own view (or page)

 ### Technology Requirements
 - Use ReactJS
-- Use our provided video player
+- Use our provided video player, reference the readme file within the zip file for additional information (hint: videoOpts is a required prop)
 - The app server must be able to be ran using this command:
   `npm install && npm run start`